icl-utk-edu/cyPAPI/README.md

 To use cyPAPI: <br>

-Clone the cyPAPI respoitory with the following command:
+Clone the cyPAPI repository with the following command:

 ```bash
 git clone https://github.com/icl-utk-edu/cyPAPI.git